 There are two kinds of poor-sleepers, the first is the kind that drops off to sleep immediately but wakes only hours later and the second kind spends hours trying to get to sleep and when they do fall asleep it is still restless and broken.
 Either way, sleep is a critical function that accounts for a third of our life and missing out on a good night sleep could be affecting your health in more negative ways than you realised.
-Find out how to get the best night sleep possible by downloading my workshop “Nutrition for Sleep” on request for just £5 – it is a game-changer for your health.
+Find out how you can eat your way to a better night sleep with my video “Nutrition for Sleep” on request for just £5 – it is a game-changer for your health.

-If you want to find the root cause of what is affecting your ability to get a good night sleep, you may benefit from working with me on a one to one basis.
-I have helped hundreds improve their sleep through dietary and lifestyle modifications.
-We all unique, getting specific, tailored advice may be the best starting place for you right now.
-Get in touch to find out how I can help you and book your FREE discovery call. https://evienutrition.co.uk/contact
+If you feel that your gut bacteria may be out of balance, and wish to improve your gut health, you may benefit from a deeper dive into finding the root causes of gut dysfunction by working with me on a one to one basis.
+I have helped hundreds improve their digestive/gut health through realistic, effective, science-led, dietary and lifestyle modifications.
+We all unique, getting specific, tailored advice is the best starting place for you right now.
+Get in touch to find out how I can help you and book your FREE discovery call for a friendly chat.

 I hope this helps you find some answers, take a look at my new page of client testimonial videos to see what they say about working with me.